Tuffy’s War

 “I … was assigned to the 5th Training Group on 17 Aug 44 for the purpose of flying for the motion picture unit of Warner Brothers assigned to this field for the purpose of making the picture “God Is My Co-Pilot”.
 The first mission in which I flew was a formation of P-40’s.
 We were briefed clearly and accurately for approximately forty minutes by Major Clark, Major Middleditch, and Captain Peterman.
 They used oral expressions, blackboard drawings, and model airplanes.
 The model airplanes were arranged on stands in the exact formation we would fly.
 This mission was successfully completed.

 “On 19 Aug 44, we were advised by Captain Peterman, our mission would be to make an attack on a formation of B-25’s using AT-6’s to portray Zeros.
 The entire formation was set up using model airplanes.
 We were briefed again by Major Clark, Major Middleditch, and Captain Peterman.
-During this briefing, which lasted approximately forty minutes, the fact was brought out by Major Clark that this was only a picture and that safety of personnel and equipment would be the predominant factor.
+During this briefing, which lasted approximately forty minutes, the fact was brought out by Major Clark that this was only a picture, and that safety of personnel and equipment would be the predominant factor.
 We were to meet the B-25’s at the specified predetermined point.
 They would be on a heading of north at approximately ten thousand feet indicated altitude.
 We would be approximately two thousand feet above them heading south.
 We were to dive on them and make a head on attack from below.
 The spacing in our formation of Zeros was as follows: from the lead element, element two would be one hundred feet to the left, five hundred feet behind and approximately twenty feet below, and element three would be in the same position to the right, and so on through the formation of 18 ships.
 Major Middleditch, our Flight Commander, briefed us for about twenty minutes thoroughly and accurately on each man’s position while making the pass on the bombers.
 We were to come no closer than three hundred feet vertically to the bombers at any time.
 The lead ship of each element would break forward and down.
 Each wing-man would break out and down and reform our elements below.”

 Above, Lieutenant Williams described of a formation of eighteen AT-6s grouped into six elements of three planes each — each element having a lead plane and a left and right wingman.
 This collective formation would be approaching the B-26s head-on at a somewhat higher altitude.
 The AT-6s were to, upon closing with the oncoming bombers, drop below the bombers altitude and then rise as if attaching the front of the bomber formation from below.